The meaning of straining is to make an unusually big effort.

 What does make the pitch?
 Basically the length and thickness of the vocal cords.
 You get a higher pitch when they stretch and thin out.

 Understand that the vocal cords lie down horizontally.
 When they elongate, this is not an up and down movement.
-The muscles that are resp for that are inside the larynx and we don't do it consciously.
+The muscles that are responsible for that are inside the larynx and we don't do it consciously.

 Just know what the melody is.
 If you know the melody and have that note in your range, it should come out.
 You're not supposed to make the sound.
 Don't do too many extra things.